-As soon as a Las Vegas Real Estate Property is listed in public records as being in default, the vultures begin to circle the dying carcass.
+As soon as a property is listed in public record as being in default, the vultures begin to circle the dying carcass.
 Vultures, meaning the not so legitimate companies that prey upon these unfortunate people in difficult circumstances, and are opportunists of the worst kind.

 Many homeowners facing the loss of their property are vulnerable to any suggestions that might help their situation, and are too distressed and anxious to check out the credentials of these crooks, whose tactics are designed to keep the homeowner confused, worried, and pressured to sell quickly.

 The scam artist depends upon the harried homeowner’s state of mind preventing logical thought.
 He/she knows that if a homeowner was able to think rationally, he/she would be checking with the state government attorney’s office and the Better Business Bureau, for any complaints lodged against these firms, before concluding any business with them.